mcmire/personal-content--writings/source/blog/posts/minesweeper-2.md

 are several links on this page, but the one we are interested in starts with "Download the uncompressed, development jQuery X.Y.Z" (where in place of "X.Y.Z" you will see a version number).
 Click on this link and download the resulting file to somewhere on your computer.
-Move it to your Minesweeper project directory and rename the file to `jquery.js`.
+Move it to your `minesweeper` directory and rename the file to `jquery.js`.

 [download-jquery]: https://jquery.com/download/

-We'll also need a new file in the project to hold the JavaScript that we are about to write.
+Next we need to add a new file in the project to hold the JavaScript that we are about to write.
 We'll call it `minesweeper.js`.

-That means our project now looks
-like:
+That means our project now looks like:

 <ul class="file-tree">
   <li class="directory"><span>minesweeper/</span><ul>